dhcho0622/Dan-Jason-Mod-1-Project/README.md

 ![](PNG%20Visuals/top_revenue_producing_studios_all_movies.png)

 After establishing that the movie industry is fast growing we wanted to investigate what audience should be targeted.
 MPAA rating (G, PG, PG-13, R) helps us better understand the general demographic of movie goers.
 In the line chart below it illustrates the dramatic growth of PG-13 movies since it's creation in the 1980's.
 Prior to 2000, PG & R films dominated the industry.
 At the start of the 21st century, the creation of blockbuster PG-13 movies grew bu a multiple of 2.5x.
-We can determine that PG-13 was the main contributor to the overall growth of the movie industry since the 2000's and is the audience that Microsoft should be targeting.
+We can determine that PG-13 is the audience that Microsoft should be targeting.

 ![](PNG%20Visuals/Mpaa_Rating_by_year.png)